Why Companies are Moving Mainframe Data from IMS to Db2

 Additionally, Db2, being based on the relational database model, is far better suited to today’s business IT requirements.
 By migrating off IMS and onto Db2, there is only one database product to maintain and support.
 As the database programmers who built these legacy systems retire, it’s becoming necessary to migrate to Db2 where it is easier to make changes and to develop new code.

 IMS is complex, and it’s not easy to attract new talent to the field.
 Plus, it’s a limited opportunity, because eventually organizations will migrate off IMS onto Db2.
 Mainframers with Db2 skills can easily use those skills in other relational database environments.
 So, the trend is definitely moving away from IMS and toward Db2.

 What is Precisely doing to help customers who want to move IMS to Db2?

+While Precisely has worked with hundreds of customers around the world to help them move to Db2, Let’s look at one specific example that highlight the benefits of this migration.
 The Florida Department of Corrections, the third largest correctional system in the U.S. had their entire offender management system mostly IMS based, with a small portion in Db2.
 The department of corrections has to undergo constant changes due to legislative mandates, court orders, and user requests, such as workers needing better ways to track offenders, including inmates and parolees.
-In IMS, changes are too slow.
+In IMS, changes were too slow.
 The department of corrections needed to move to Db2 so that they could make all of these changes quickly and safely.